lucatacconi/silly-vue-scaffolding/README.md

 $ composer create-project lucatacconi/silly-vue-scaffolding
 ```

-Configure the main application information by editing the file /config/application.json.
+Configure the main application information and environment by editing /config/application.json and .env file

 In any case it is possible to download the complete package from Github and proceed with the configuration of the appropriate files.